The Best Road Trips in Europe: 7 Routes Worth Renting a Car For

 The bottom line

 From the cliffs of the Amalfi Coast to the empty roads of the Scottish Highlands, Europe’s best road trips reward having your own car and the freedom to stop wherever the view is best.
-Pick the route, allow enough days, book an unlimited-mileage car early, and the drive becomes the holiday.
+None of them need a 4x4 or special gear, just a car booked with unlimited mileage, a rough idea of the ZTLs and passing-place rules that apply, and enough days that you’re not rushing the good parts.
+Pick the route that matches the time you’ve got, book early, and the drive becomes the holiday instead of just the way you got there.

 Ready to book your car?